JOLJOL1997/ada-template-website/README.md

 ## **Datasets and Methodology**

 ### **Datasets**
 1. **BeerAdvocate Dataset**: Comprising ratings, user information, and brewery details.
 2. **Beer Consumption Data**: Total and per capita beer consumption by country (sourced from World Population Review).

 ### **Methodology**
-- **Temporal Analysis**: We examined ratings over time, looking for patterns or anomalies related to holidays or events.
-Using monthly and yearly aggregations, we calculated average ratings and identified significant disparities.
+- **Temporal Analysis**: Ratings were aggregated by month and year to identify patterns and trends.
-- **Anchoring Effect**: Correlation tests (Pearson and Spearman) were used to measure the relationship between the first few ratings and overall ratings.
+- **Anchoring Effect**: Correlation tests (Pearson and Spearman) were used to evaluate the relationship between early and subsequent ratings.
-- **Cultural Bias**: Ratings were categorized into domestic and international groups, with t-tests and mean comparisons performed.
-We correlated beer consumption per capita with average ratings.
+- **Cultural Bias**: Domestic and international ratings were compared using t-tests and mean comparisons, and their correlation with beer consumption was assessed.
-- **Naming Bias**: Text analysis was used to extract keywords from beer names.
-Statistical tests (e.g., Chi-square) identified associations between specific words and rating trends.
+- **Naming Bias**: Text analysis and Chi-square tests were used to evaluate the impact of beer names on ratings.

 ---